dhanesh-aradhye/chilliclove-content/tomato-sauce.md

 - Boil tomatoes, garlic cloves, red chillies until there are slight cracks in the tomatoes.
 - Then turn off the gas, take them out in a plate and let them cool down completely.
 - Add salt, powdered sugar and cumin powder in a mixie jar.
-Then add tomatos, chillies and garlic cloves to it.
+Then add tomatoes, chillies and garlic cloves to it.
 - Blend it to prepare a smooth paste.
 - Then transfer this paste to a frying pan.
 Cook it uncovered at least for 10-12 minutes.
 Keeep on stirring it continuously.
 - Fresh tomato sauce is ready.
 You can store it in a refrigerator for about a week.